Enabling and Configuring Storage Analytics

 Storage Analytics metrics are available for the Blob, Queue, Table, and File services.

 Storage Analytics logging is available for the Blob, Queue, and Table services.
+However, premium storage account is not supported.

 The following example enables Storage Analytics for the Table service of a fictional account named myaccount.